The Worth of a Soul

 He lifted her from the bed, hugging her in a tight embrace.
 Their lips met in bittersweet throes of passion.
 He whispered in her ear, "Are the kids okay?
 Do we have time for a quickie?"
 He smiled at her through his tears.

 "Sure, sure," she responded without hesitation.
-"Renee's downstairs; she'll watch Billy."
+"Carlie's downstairs; she'll watch Aaron."

 He placed her gently on the bed, then went over and locked the bedroom door.